kannankvs/md2/Command-Reference.md

 		   Allow AAA fail-through [enable | disable | default] enable - this allows the AAA module to process with local authentication if remote authentication fails. disbale - this disallows the AAA module to proceed further if remote authentication fails. default - this reconfigures the default value, which is "enable".
-TBD - Need to be verified.
+TBD1 - Need to be verified.
+Lets ask Xin to find the right person to answer this.

 - Example: